RURAL BRYANT, SD, PRESENTS:

 Despite the glamor of being arguably Europe's most beautiful country, standing next to Switzerland, which is spectalar but much smaller and less varied than Norway, it would seem to us that Norway is a dying society in reality, on the terms of life it has set for itself.

 Life cannot go forward in the long-term that way, only in the short-term will it seem to be beneficial and living.
-We believe the spirit of Norwegians will sicken and die (is doing so already, in fact), suffocated in the smothering hug of the Pythonic Welfare State.
+We believe the spirit of Norwegians will sicken and die (is doing so already, in fact), suffocated in the smothering hug of the Pythonic Welfare State that is found in the Scandinavian countries and in socialized Europe (the European Union, a godless contraption if there ever was one!).
 Productivity will ultimately decline, creativity will dry up, initiative will vanish-- this will become a completely parasitical society, living day to day on the wealth that has lured and corrupted them so completely, they think they are in a paradise when actually it is a living hell.

 We do sorely grieve for Norway!
 The welfare state has become their God, not their servant.
 God has no part in it, he is completely excluded and is irrelevant.
 Humanism has triumphed, along with Secularism, at the cost of Norway's soul and spirit.